Khan/genqlient/docs/FAQ.md

 and you can even spread the fragment into interface types.
 It also avoids having to list the fields several times.

-**Fragments, flattened:** the field `Winner`, above, has type `GetMonopolyPlayersGameWinnerUser` which just wraps `MonopolyUser`.
+**Fragments, flattened:** The Go field for `winner`, in the first query above, has type `GetMonopolyPlayersGameWinnerUser` which just wraps `MonopolyUser`.
 If we don't want to add any other fields, that's unnecessary!
 Instead, we could do
 ```
 query GetMonopolyPlayers {
   game {